 The Project Execution Plan (PEP) is the primary vehicle that correlates project objectives with a plan for accomplishment.
 It also serves as the agreement between DOE (or another PPPL customer) and the PPPL project manager on how the project will proceed.

 A project execution plan provides a general overview of the project, restates the mission need, defines the roles and responsibilities of PPPL, DOE and other customer organizations involved in the project, defines the project scope, schedule and cost baselines, and outlines cost and schedule data.
-The major elements required in a DOE project’s Project Execution Plan are stated in DOE Order 413.3A and DOE Manual 413.3-1.
+The major elements required in a DOE project’s Project Execution Plan are stated in DOE Order 413.3B and DOE Manual 413.3-1.
+Department of Energy Guide 413.3-15 provides approaches for implementing project execution plan (PEP) requirements of DOE O 413.3B

 The PPPL project manager normally develops the Project Execution Plan, with input from the DOE Federal Project Director.
-For DOE projects covered by DOE Order 413.3A, after obtaining concurrence from the Princeton Site Office (PSO), the DOE Acquisition Executive (usually DOE headquarters) approves the PEP.
+For DOE projects covered by DOE Order 413.3B, after obtaining concurrence from the Princeton Site Office (PSO), the DOE Acquisition Executive (usually DOE headquarters) approves the PEP.
 For non-DOE funded projects, PEP approvals must also follow the funding agency’s specific requirements.
 The Project Execution Plan is under configuration control.